IoUCert: Robustness Verification for Anchor-based Object Detectors: Introduction

 In this paper, we overcome these limitations by introducing \ioucert{}, a method for the verification of OD models that is provably tighter than previous approaches, supports foundational anchor-based architectures such as SSD and YOLO, and scales beyond simplified toy models.
 Specifically, we make the following contributions: \begin{itemize} \item We improve existing Interval Bound Propagation (IBP) methods by deriving optimal IoU bounds for anchor-based object detection models. \item We introduce an architecture-aware verification framework for anchor-based object detectors.
 By using a novel coordinate transformation, we bypass the relaxation of complex non-linearities (such as class logit sigmoids), effectively avoiding the computational bottlenecks of standard verifiers.
 This allows us to scale efficiently and enables the first formal verification of models like SSD and YOLOv3 in single-object settings. \item We derive optimal linear relaxations for LeakyReLU activations in YOLOv3 models to minimise relaxation errors. \item We integrate \ioucert{} into the {\sf Venus} verifier to analyse the robustness of SSD, YOLOv2 and YOLOv3 models on datasets of varying complexity, including Pascal VOC~\cite{Everingham+10}, COCO~\cite{Lin+14} and a runway detection task on LARD~\cite{Ducoffe+23}. \end{itemize}

-Bridging the gap between formal verification and practical object detection requires careful management of immense computational complexity.
-Complete formal verification computes rigorous mathematical guarantees over infinite continuous perturbation spaces, a task far more demanding than standard empirical testing.
-To make verification tractable for realistic network architectures, we focus on the fundamental single-object setting.
-This allows us to verify the core classification-regression mechanisms while leaving the combinatorial complexity of multi-object class competition and Non-Maximum Suppression (NMS) for future work.
+Bridging formal verification and object detection requires managing immense computational complexity: complete verification provides guarantees over infinite continuous perturbation spaces, far more demanding than empirical testing.
+To remain tractable for realistic architectures, we focus on the single-object setting, verifying the core classification-regression mechanisms while leaving the combinatorial complexity of multi-object competition and Non-Maximum Suppression (NMS) for future work.

-The rest of the paper is organised as follows: After discussing related work below, we discuss background material on OD models and neural network verification in Section \ref{sec:background} and present \ioucert{} in Section~\ref{sec:method}, which we evaluate in Section~\ref{sec:evaluation}.
+The rest of the paper is organised as follows: After discussing related work below, we discuss background material on OD models and neural network verification in Section~\ref{sec:background} and present \ioucert{} in Section~\ref{sec:method}, which we evaluate in Section~\ref{sec:evaluation}.
 We conclude in Section~\ref{sec:conclusion}.